 With prom season coming up, Disney+ released the perfect movie to get inspired and ready for the exciting time of year for High Schoolers.
 Prom Pact is the latest rom-com to land on the streaming service.
-It’s a great movie about not jumping to conclusions, learning how to balance life and still think about the future at the same time.
-It’s a perfect movie for the younger generation as it covers many important topics that the typical high schooler goes through on a daily life.
+It’s a great movie about not jumping to conclusions, learning how to balance life, and still thinking about the future at the same time.
+It’s a perfect movie for the younger generation as it covers many important topics that the typical high schooler goes through daily.
 We chatted with Blake Draper, who plays the main love interest in the movie, Graham Lansing.

 How are you?

 Prom Pact is your very first official Rom-Com, what was it like getting to be a part of the movie?

 It was an absolute dream.
 As well as being my first Rom-Com, Prom Pact was my first feature film.
 I met so many amazing people making this movie and I’ll always cherish the friendships and experiences I’ve taken away from it.

 What about your character’s script made you inspired to take this role?

 Probably my favourite thing about Prom Pact is the idea of not judging a book by its cover.
 This was evident from the first reading of the script.
 The notion of playing a character who is perceived a certain way, to then completely subvert really excited me.
 It’s an opportunity to play a fully rounded, three dimensional character which doesn’t always come around.

 You play the main love interest in the movie, who is automatically labeled as the typical jock in High School, but ends up actually having more than just looks.
 What about this role made you think it was important to portray especially to a younger audience growing up in today’s age?